Local company creates thermal imaging device to help employers with temperature-taking

-COLUMBIANA, Ohio (WKBN) – An early detection of sickness can be someone’s temperature.
+COLUMBIANA, Ohio (WYTV) – An early detection of sickness can be someone’s temperature.
 Many companies have become interested in a body temperature measurement solution.

 YESCO in Columbiana sells them.
 A camera can read the temperature of 16 people at the same time and get a reading every second.